nicolemne/studio-north-project/README.md

 I've generated a color palette based off of the hero image, which I thought would be a well suited color scheme for the full website.

 [Coolors.co](https://coolors.co/) Is the website I've used to generate the colour palette.
+I've mainly used a black background, white text and #5E4F46 for underlines, and #091B1D as the footer background.

 ![Colour Palette](assets/readme/color-palette.png)